 Conair InfinitiPRO by Conair Quick Styling Salon Hair Dryer

-This low-priced Conair embodies the differences between a high-end dryer and a budget one.
-It was noticeably heavier, seemed louder, and had a weaker air stream than its competition.
-Like most of the dryers, it has two speed and three heat settings, but the low speed setting isn’t powerful enough while the high one feels uncontrollable, which led to my hair getting tossed around and looking poofy instead of smooth and straightened.
+Like most of the blow dryers, it has two speed and three heat settings, but the low speed setting isn’t powerful enough while the high one feels uncontrollable, which led to Jessica's hair getting tossed around and looking poofy instead of smooth and straightened.
 Sure, it’ll dry your hair at a fraction of the price of others, but so will our Best Value pick, which works way better.

 I wanted this beautiful dryer to be a star performer like the celebrity hair stylist who branded it, as it’s easily accessible at Target and comes in sleek white-and-gold packaging.
 Unfortunately, looks are about the best thing it has going for it.

-The first thing that stood out about this dryer was its lightweight build.
-It’s similar in size and shape to the Shark Hyperair, but feels even lighter and looks sleeker with its white and gold exterior.
-That positive aside, its air flow isn’t powerful enough to stack up with the others on this list.
-It gently tossed my hair around even at the highest speed and it took me about 28 minutes to get my hair to look semi-straight but it was still damp in some spots and puffier than I’d prefer.
-I tried it on medium and high heat settings and found the former sufficed but the latter to feel too hot.
-I’d use this again in a pinch, but its lightweight, attractive design is the most appealing thing about it.
+It gently tossed Jessica's hair around even at the highest speed, and it took her about 28 minutes to get her hair to look semi-straight, but it was still damp in some spots and puffier than she’d prefer.
+She tried it on medium and high heat settings and found the former sufficed but the latter felt too hot.
+She’d use this again in a pinch, but its lightweight, attractive design is the most appealing thing about it.

-The budget-minded Remington was another dryer that hurt my ears with its high-pitched hum—something I could look past if the performance was superior to others on this list.
-But it wasn’t: This dried my hair in about 25 minutes with the results straight but not sleek enough, even after I switched both the heat and speed settings from medium to high.
-And its humdrum performance was not for a lack of heat, either—I felt a big difference between the heat settings, with the medium being about right and the hot one feeling too intense.
+The budget-minded Remington was another dryer that hurts the ears with its high-pitched hum—something you can look past if the performance was superior to others on this list.
+But it wasn’t: This dried the hair in about 25 minutes with the results straight but not sleek enough, even after switching both the heat and speed settings from medium to high.

 The primary positive to this dryer is that it was comfortable to wield.
 It didn’t feel too heavy and the weight was evenly distributed in the head and the handle.
 Aside from that one aspect, this dryer was only passable.